Dutch arrest suspect in threat over Prophet Mohammad cartoon contest

 The suspect is due to be brought before a judge on Thursday, police said.

-In Pakistan, several thousand people gathered in the eastern city of Lahore for a demonstration organized by Tehreek-e-Labbaik, an Islamist party, to protest against Wilders’ planned contest.
+In Pakistan, several thousand people gathered in the eastern city of Lahore for a demonstration organised by Tehreek-e-Labbaik, an Islamist party, to protest against Wilders’ planned contest.